-When your AncestryDNA results are ready, you will receive an email from AncestryDNA notifying you, with a link to view your results.
-Your results will also be available online in your password-protected AncestryDNA account.
+When your AncestryDNA® results are ready, you will receive an email from AncestryDNA® notifying you, with a link to view your results.
+Your results will also be available online in your password-protected Ancestry® account.

-We recommend that recipients of bone marrow transplants do not take Ancestry’s DNA test.
+We recommend that recipients of bone marrow transplants do not take an AncestryDNA® test.
 Instead, we recommend that a close relative, such as a parent or sibling, be tested.

 If you have any further questions, please contact Ancestry Support.

-We recommend that recipients of stem cell transplants do not take Ancestry’s DNA test.
+We recommend that recipients of stem cell transplants do not take an AncestryDNA® test.
 Instead, we recommend that a close relative, such as a parent or sibling, be tested.

 If you have any further questions, please contact Ancestry Support.

 The ethnicity map is a quick and easy way for you to visualize and interact with your DNA results.
-The fields of color on the map correspond to the colors in your ethnicity results pie chart.
-The map is interactive, so be sure to click around and zoom in to see more details.
+It shows places in the world where high concentrations of this ethnicity are typically found.
+The map is interactive, so be sure to click around and zoom in to see more details..

-If you are an Ancestry subscriber, and you and your DNA match both have family trees linked to DNA results, you will have access to a 'Map and Locations' map that may contain different colored pins that indicate the birth locations of the ancestors in your tree (up to about 10 generations of direct line ancestors), the birth locations of ancestors in your DNA match's tree, and overlapping birth locations that appear in both family trees.
-Some pins have a graphic with two people, this represents more than one person in that location.
-There is a legend at the bottom of the map to help you understand what the different colors of pins refer to on the map.
+If you are an Ancestry® subscriber, and you and your DNA match both have family trees linked to DNA results, you will have access to a "Map and Locations" map that may contain different colored pins that indicate the birth locations of the ancestors in your tree (up to about 10 generations of direct line ancestors), the birth locations of ancestors in your DNA match's tree, and overlapping birth locations that appear in both family trees.
+If a pin has a number on it, that means there is more than one person at that location.

 Although our ethnicity algorithms and prediction models will continue to improve over time, there are a few reasons why your ethnicity estimate may not be exactly what you expected: 1.
 Your genetic ethnicity may go back further than your family tree.
 2. While your ancestors lived in a certain country, there may have been genetic influence from other places.
 3. You don't necessarily share common DNA with all of your ancestors.
 Click here for more information.